stevenslack/Pleasant-Plugin-Notices/README.md

 ## Pleasant Plugin Notices

-A super simple lightweight way to add admin notices to a theme when that requires a couple plugins for certain functionality.
+A super simple way to add admin notices to a theme that requires plugins for certain functionality.
 The notices will appear when the plugins you include are inactive.
-The notices will provide a link to the plugin installation window.

 That's it!

 No forced downloads, no fetching, just a nice way of suggesting, "Hey, you might need this plugin."